seresharp/DebugMod/README.md

 ----------------------------------------------------------------------------------------

 ## Savestates
-In order to acess your new save-states, bind Next Page and Prev Page to a key (2nd page of binds in debug mod) There are 10 pages of 10 savestates.
+In order to acess your new save-states, bind Next Page and Prev Page to a key (2nd page of keybinds) There are 10 pages of 10 savestates.
 Prev/Next Page will scroll through these. then, just do what you would do in normal debug mod to save and load states.